Ken1971/coding-test/README.md

+Final Version.
+The Import process is now under 30 seconds and a new import_progress table is added to check the progress from SQL.

 Hi.
-Since this is for the backend engineer coding test use, I will be writing this guide for people who are an expert in Java already.
+Since this is for the backend engineer coding test use, I will be writing this guide for people who are already experts in Java.

 Prerequisites:
 This project uses Maven and Java 22.
 Please install the latest Maven and Java 22.
 Docker and MySQL are also required.